Benadryl Addiction: Use, Abuse, Withdrawal, and Treatment

 Diphenhydramine(DPH), familiar to most as Benadryl, is an over-the-counter first-generation antihistamine with antimuscarinic properties used primarily for the treatment of seasonal allergies.
 Its spectrum of use also extends to the treatment of mild insomnia, insect bites, and stings, rashes as well as several other conditions.
 Despite the broad spectrum of use, there is a long history of Diphenhydramine addiction.

-Throughout the latter half of the 20th century, multiple researchers suggested the potential of Benadryl addiction and some even described case reports of patients who fulfilled the Diagnostic and Statistical Manual of Psychiatry’s criteria for substance abuse.
-Furthermore, since DPH use is unrestricted and Benadryl abuse is so frequent, being able to recognize signs and symptoms of chronic Diphenhydramine addiction and acute Benadryl withdrawal can be of paramount importance to an individual’s health.
+Throughout the latter half of the 20th century, multiple researchers suggested the potential of Benadryl addiction and some even described case reports of patients who fulfilled the Diagnostic and Statistical Manual of Psychiatryโ€™s criteria for substance abuse.
+Furthermore, since DPH use is unrestricted and Benadryl abuse is so frequent, being able to recognize signs and symptoms of chronic Diphenhydramine addiction and acute Benadryl withdrawal can be of paramount importance to an individualโ€™s health.
 Therefore, this article will delve into the most common indications for Diphenhydramine use, the information about its abuse, addiction, withdrawal, and most importantly, the steps to take towards a Benadryl addiction-free life.

-What Is Diphenhydramine?
+What Is Benadryl (Diphenhydramine)?

-As previously mentioned, Diphenhydramine(DPH) is a first-generation H₁ antihistamine drug.
-Thus, there are two terms that require elucidation in order to truly understand what Diphenhydramine is.
-The first of those terms is “antihistamine”, and the second of them is “first-generation”.
+Thus, two terms require elucidation in order to truly understand Diphenhydramine.
+The first is โ€œantihistamine,โ€ and the second is โ€œfirst-generation.โ€

 Antihistamine Effects of DPH